MrKacafirekCZ/doggo-mod-overhauled/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Missing a feature in this mod?
+Create a feature request.
 title: "[FEATURE] Title name"
 labels: enhancement
 assignees: ''